dry-rb/dry-validation/README.md

 of validation logic.
 It is designed to work with any data input, whether it's a simple hash, an array or a complex object with deeply nested data.

-It is based on a simple idea that each validation is encapsulated by a simple, stateless predicate, that receives some input and returns either `true` or `false`.
+It is based on an idea that each validation is encapsulated by a simple, stateless predicate, that receives some input and returns either `true` or `false`.

 Those predicates are encapsulated by `rules` which can be composed together using `predicate logic`.
 This means you can use the common logic operators to build up a validation `schema`.

-It's very explicit, powerful and extendible.

 Validations can be described with great precision, `dry-validation` eliminates ambigious concepts like `presence` validation where we can't really say whether some attribute or key is *missing* or it's just that the value is `nil`.

-There's also the concept of type-safety, completely missing in other validation libraries, which is quite important and useful.
+In `dry-validation` type-safety is a first-class feature, something that's completely missing in other validation libraries, and it's an important and useful feature.
 It means you can compose a validation that does rely on the type of a given value.
 In example it makes no sense to validate each element of an array when it turns out to be an empty string.

 ## The DSL

-The core of `dry-validation` is rules composition and predicate logic.
+The core of `dry-validation` is rule composition and predicate logic.
 The DSL is a simple front-end for that.
 It only allows you to define the rules by using predicate identifiers.
 There are no magical options, conditionals and custom validation blocks known from other libraries.
-The focus is on pure validation logic.
+The focus is on pure validation logic expressed in a concise way.

+The DSL is very abstract, it builds [a rule AST](https://github.com/dryrb/dry-validation/wiki/Rule-AST) which is compiled into an array of rule objects.
+This means alternative interfaces could be easily build.

+## When To Use?

+Always and everywhere.
+This is a general-purpose validation library that can be used for many things and it's multiple times faster than `ActiveRecord`/`ActiveModel::Validations` *and* `strong-paremeters`.

+Possible use-cases include validation of:

+* Form params
+* "GET" params
+* JSON documents
+* YAML documents
+* Application configuration (ie stored in ENV)
+* Replacement for `ActiveRecord`/`ActiveModel::Validations`
+* Replacement for `strong-parameters`
+* etc.

 ## Synopsis